Vector Symbolic Finite State Machines in Attractor Neural Networks: Results

 To show the generality of FSM construction, we chose to implement a directed graph representing the relationships between gods in ancient Greek mythology, due to the graph's dense connectivity.
 The graph and thus FSM to be implemented is shown in \mbox{\mbox{Figure \ref{fig:starwars_net}}}.
-From the graph it is clear that a state machine representing the graph must explicitly be capable of state-dependent transitions, e.g. the input "overthrown\_by" must result in a transition to state "Kronos" when in state "Uranus", but to state "Zeus" when in state "Kronos".
-To construct $\mat{W}$, the necessary random hypervectors are first generated.
-For every node state $\zeta \in Z_{\text{FSM}}$ within the FSM (e.g. "Zeus", "Kronos") a random bipolar vector $\vec{x}$ is generated.
-For every unique edge label $\sigma \in S_{\text{FSM}}$ (e.g. "overthrown\_by", "father\_is") a pair of random stimulus hypervectors $\vec{s}_a$ and $\vec{s}_b$ is generated.
-Similarly, sparse ternary output vectors $\vec{r}$ are also generated.
+From the graph it is clear that a state machine representing the graph must explicitly be capable of state-dependent transitions, e.g. the input ``overthrown\_by'' must result in a transition to state ``Kronos'' when in state ``Uranus'', but to state ``Zeus'' when in state ``Kronos''.
+To construct $\mat{W}$, the necessary hypervectors are first generated.
+For every state $\chi \in X_{\text{FSM}}$ in the FSM (e.g. ``Zeus'', ``Kronos'') a random bipolar hypervector $\vec{x}$ is generated according to Equation \ref{eqn:probX_half}.
+For every unique stimulus $\varsigma \in S_{\text{FSM}}$ (e.g. ``overthrown\_by'', ``father\_is'') a pair of random bipolar stimulus hypervectors $\vec{s}_a$ and $\vec{s}_b$ is likewise generated.
+Similarly, sparse ternary output hypervectors $\vec{r}$ are also generated.
 The weights matrix $\mat{W}$ is then iteratively constructed as per Equations \ref{eqn:W_construction} and \ref{eqn:tran_term_final}, with a new hypervector $\vec{e}$ also being generated for every edge.
 The matrix generated from this procedure we denote $\mat{W}^{\text{ideal}}$.
-For all of the following results, the attractor network is first initialised to be in a certain attractor state, in this case, "Hades".
+For all of the following results, the attractor network is first initialised to be in a certain node attractor state, in this case, ``Hades''.
 The network is then allowed to freely evolve for 10 time steps (chosen arbitrarily) as per \mbox{Equation \ref{eqn:update_hopfield}}, with every neuron being updated simultaneously on every time step.
 During this period, it is desired that the network state $\vec{z}_t$ remains in the attractor state in which it was initialised.
-An input stimulus $\vec{s}_a$ is then presented to the network for 10 time steps, during which time the network state is masked by the stimulus vector, and the network evolves synchronously according to \mbox{Equation \ref{eqn:update_hop_mask}}.
+An input stimulus $\vec{s}_a$ is then presented to the network for 10 time steps, during which time the network state is masked by the stimulus hypervector, and the network evolves synchronously according to \mbox{Equation \ref{eqn:update_hop_mask}}.
 If the stimulus corresponds to a valid edge in the FSM, the network state $\vec{z}_t$ should then be driven towards the correct edge state attractor $\vec{e}$.
-After these 10 time steps, the second stimulus vector $\vec{s}_b$ for a particular input is presented for 10 time steps.
-Again, the network evolves according to \mbox{Equation \ref{eqn:update_hop_mask}}, and the network should be driven towards the target state attractor $\vec{y}$, completing the transition.
-This process is repeated every 30 time steps, causing the network state $\vec{z}_t$ to travel between attractor states $\vec{x} \in Z_{\text{AN}}$, corresponding to a valid walk between states $\zeta \in Z_{\text{FSM}}$ in the represented FSM.
-To view the resulting network dynamics, the similarity between the network state $\vec{z}_t$ and the edge and node states is calculated as per \mbox{Equation \ref{eqn:d_simple}}, such that a similarity of 1 between $\vec{z}_t$ and some attractor state $\vec{x}^\nu$ implies $\vec{z}_t = \vec{x}^\nu$ and thus that the network is inhabiting that attractor.
-The similarity between the network state $\vec{z}_t$ and the outputs states $\vec{r} \in R_{\text{AN}}$ is also calculated, but due to the output vectors being sparse, the maximum value that the similarity can take is $d(\vec{z}, \vec{r}) = f_r$, which would be interpreted as that output symbol being present.
+After these 10 time steps, the second stimulus hypervector $\vec{s}_b$ for a particular input is presented for 10 time steps.
+Again, the network evolves according to \mbox{Equation \ref{eqn:update_hop_mask}}, and the network should be driven towards the target attractor state $\vec{y}$, completing the transition.
+This process is repeated every 30 time steps, causing the network state $\vec{z}_t$ to travel between node attractor states $\vec{x} \in X_{\text{AN}}$, corresponding to a valid walk between states $\chi \in X_{\text{FSM}}$ in the represented FSM.
+To view the resulting network dynamics, the similarity between the network state $\vec{z}_t$ and the edge- and node attractor states is calculated as per \mbox{Equation \ref{eqn:d_simple}}, such that a similarity of 1 between $\vec{z}_t$ and some attractor state $\vec{x}^\nu$ implies $\vec{z}_t = \vec{x}^\nu$ and thus that the network is inhabiting that attractor.
+The similarity between the network state $\vec{z}_t$ and the outputs states $\vec{r} \in R_{\text{AN}}$ is also calculated, but due to the output hypervectors being sparse, the maximum value that the similarity can take is $d(\vec{z}_t, \vec{r}) = f_r$, which would be interpreted as that output symbol being present.